What does Scaled Agile Marketing mean?

 The role of Agile Scaling Frameworks

 Some of you would be able to solve most of your scaling challenges by combining some team-level Agile Marketing practices and a good understanding and application of these principles.
-Most of you though will be looking for some example/guidance for how to apply these principles.
+Most of you though will be looking for some examples/guidance for how to apply these principles.
 This is where scaling frameworks come in.
 You will probably hear names like “The Scaled Agile Framework (SAFe™)”, “Large Scale Scrum (LeSS™)“, “Nexus™” or even “The Spotify Approach”.
 Formal scaling frameworks provide a “Full Kit” to support an organization trying to achieve agile at scale – providing guidance, training, certification, and a supporting ecosystem of experts as well as “social proof” in the form of testimonials and case studies.
 This is less important to innovators and early adopters but crucial for the majority of organizations that follow.
-In the rest of this article I will cover some aspects of scaling frameworks.
+In the rest of this article, I will cover some aspects of scaling frameworks.
 Covering all of them in depth is beyond the scope of one blog post or even this series.
 I might spend more time on a couple of the more popular frameworks later on.
 (Especially if I get comments/questions asking for it… hint hint…)

 Nothing beats an Agile Marketing team – but what if a team isn’t enough?